Table of contents:

 - Check to make sure the router’s firmware is up to date

 - Ensure the WPA2 encryption scheme is enabled.

 - Enable and configure firewall features of the router.

 Set New Strong Passwords.
 Be thorough and systematically go through all passwords.
 Use unique passwords for each device.
 Be sure to change passwords on your network router, WiFi authentication scheme, and all your connected devices.
 Change passwords on all devices even if they are not smart devices.

-Keep in mind that the hacker may have had an opportunity to capture passwords and sensitive data enter in browser sessions so all sites and apps they may have compromised will need attention.
+Keep in mind that the hacker may have had an opportunity to capture passwords and sensitive data entered in browser sessions so all sites and apps they may have compromised will need attention.
 A password manager like LastPass or Dashlane can help you remember them all more conveniently.
 Dashlane also has a useful feature that can be used to generate super secure passwords.

 Additional measures can be taken.
 Enable multi-factor authentication on apps and accounts that allow for it.
 Isolate your devices by utilizing segregated networks.
 When buying new devices always have a security-first attitude. do your research on the maker and the model.
 Using multiple device makers in the network can help to confuse would-be attackers.